 It is supposed, that the values of characteristics wy are non-negative, and the decreasing of these ones corresponds to the increasing of the efficiency of the chosen decisions.
 Also, it is supposed that the characteristics wjy,1≤j≤M, may be multiextremal, and the determining of their values may require large enough amount of computations.
 Besides, the characteristics wjy,1≤j≤M, are supposed to satisfy the Lipschitz condition

-wiy1-wiy2≤Liy1-y2, 1≤i≤M (3)
+wjy1-wjy2≤Ljy1-y2, 1≤j≤M (3)

-where Li is the Lipschitz constant for the characteristic wjy, 1≤j≤M, and * denotes the Euclidean norm in RN.
+where Lj is the Lipschitz constant for the characteristic wjy, 1≤j≤M, and * denotes the Euclidean norm in RN.

 2. Then, a MCO problem is formulated on the basis of the statement considered above.
 For this purpose, a vector criterion of efficiency is selected among the characteristics wjy,1≤j≤M, from (1)